Evidence-Based Psychotherapy for Adults

 Evidence-based psychotherapy refers to techniques that have been extensively researched and are supported by science.
 Simply put, these are therapies that have been shown to be effective for specific problems.
 In my practice, I utilize techniques from the following evidence-based treatments:

 I strive to use innovative techniques that are backed by research.
 However, I also recognize that psychotherapy is not a “one size fits all” enterprise.
 I will work with you to collaboratively develop a treatment plan specific to your therapy goals.

 What to Expect

 I believe that successful treatment stems from accurate assessment.
 Thus, the first few sessions are devoted to assessment so that I can get to know you, and fully understand your psychiatric history and goals for treatment.
 These first sessions also allow us to determine if we are a good fit for working together.
-I will send you intake paperwork to complete and bring to your first session that outlines your psychiatric history to help streamline this process.
+I will send you intake paperwork to complete electronically that outlines your psychiatric history to help streamline this process.
 After the initial assessment sessions, we will develop a unique treatment plan that is tailored to you, integrating techniques from evidence-based psychotherapies that I believe will address your therapy goals.
-I typically meet with clients face-to-face on a weekly basis and monitor progress to evaluate how well therapy is working for you.
+I typically meet with clients through a HIPAA-compliant videoconference on a weekly basis and monitor progress to evaluate how well therapy is working for you.